nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

       <summary>Click for Hints!</summary>
       <br/>
       <p>
         No, it should not.
 NGINX Ingress will use the pod's IP:Port definition for the traffic.
-However, the pods themselves must be configured to listen on port 443, and have an SSL certificate/key installed.
-(We have provided this for you in this lab - but this is a step that must be addressed for the App team.)
+However, don't forget - the pods themselves must be configured to listen on port 443, and have an SSL certificate/key installed.
+(We have provided this for you in this lab - but this is an item that must be addressed by the App team).
       </p>
     </details><br/>